 There are normally over 100 applicants who are unsuccessful at the interview stage.
 Due to this high number, we are not able to give feedback on individual applications.

-If I am successful, when can I start my Travelling Fellowship?
+If I am successful, when can I start my Churchill Fellowship?

 You should begin travelling within a year of being awarded a Fellowship, but not before 1st April.

-Can I split the Travelling Fellowship into two phases?
+Can I split the Churchill Fellowship into two phases?